-- Understanding international contract/procurement issues and how they must be worked differently than domestic issues.
+- Understanding international contract/procurement issues and how they must be understood, negotiated, and executed differently than domestic issues.

-- Discussing the differences of and the benefits between centralized and decentralized contracting.
+- Discussing the benefits of and the differences between centralized and decentralized contracting.

 - Understanding the purchasing cycle and how it works within the organization.